AT&T Inc. (T). Below are some highlights from the above linked analysis:

 6. Rolling 4-yr Div. > 15%

-T earned two Stars in this section for 2.) and 3.) above.
-The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-T earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1984 and has increased its dividend payments for 29 consecutive years.
+T earned one Star in this section for 3.) above, having an acceptable score in at least two of the four Key Metrics measured.
+The company has paid a cash dividend to shareholders every year since 1984 and has increased its dividend payments for 33 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 T earned a Star in this section for its NPV MMA Diff. of the $1,128.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as T has.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as T has.